router-protocol/router-chain-docs/docs/crosstalk/different-types-of-requests/evm_guides/single-call-without-ack.md

 2. **ackType:** Since we don't need an acknowledgment, set it to **NO_ACK**.

 3. **destinationChainParams:** We need to pass the destination chain gas limit, gas price, chain type, the chain ID and the address of ASM here.

-4. **destinationChainParams:** We need to pass the destination chain gas limit, gas price, chain type, and the chain ID here.
+Read more about ASM [here](../../understanding-crosstalk/additionalSecurityModule.md)

-5. **contractCalls:** Encode the payload and the destination contract address in byte arrays and pass them in this function.
+4. **contractCalls:** Encode the payload and the destination contract address in byte arrays and pass them in this function.
 The payload consists of the ABI-encoded data you want to send to the other chain.
 The destinationContractAddress is the address of the recipient contract on the destination chain that will handle the cross-chain request.
 It can be created in the following way:

    ```javascript
    bytes[] memory addresses = new bytes[](1);